avatarlabs/grunt-avatarlabs-googlespreadsheetexporter/README.md

 Required

 The current supported languages.
 In your sheet, this will be a column.
 This is will also be used as the generated file's name.

-## Contributing
-Coming soon.

-## Release History
-0.0.1 - Initial release of this plugin.
-Only exports JSON.
-Html characters are currently not supported.